FlexinElysium/tribute/mage-guide.md

 Our current goal is to get our Onyxia and Molten Core clears as efficient as possible.
 We want to 1-shot Onyxia every time and clear MC in 90 minutes.
 These are the things you can do to help:

   * Get your pre-raid best in slot gear.
 There's a huge difference in damage output between a mage just hitting 60 and a mage who has spent the time to obtain the best items for each slot.
-The following is written specifically for patch 1.3 as it exists on Elysium:
+The following is written specifically for patch 1.3 as it exists on Elysium.
     * Head:
       * **[\[Dragonskin Cowl\]](http://db.vanillagaming.org/?item=22225)** or **[\[Cap of the Scarlet Savant\]](http://db.vanillagaming.org/?item=12752)**
       * Enchant: **[\[Arcanum of Focus\]](http://db.vanillagaming.org/?item=18330)**